padieul/pubmed_qa/readme.md

 ## User Interface

-The Frontend Framework consists of two main Svelte files crucial for the operation of a web-based chatbot application.
-Utilizing [`Svelte`](https://svelte.dev/), a modern frontend compiler, enhances the development experience by offering a simpler and more intuitive syntax compared to traditional frameworks.
+The final iteration of our user interface employs the [`Svelte`](https://svelte.dev/) framework, a modern frontend compiler, which enhances the development experience by offering a simpler and more intuitive syntax compared to traditional frameworks.
+This decision was made because it is one of the most popular and modern frameworks currently used.
 Unlike frameworks that use a Virtual DOM, Svelte compiles components to highly efficient imperative code that updates the DOM when the state of the application changes.
-This results in faster initial loads and smoother runtime performance.Svelte provides powerful, yet easy-to-use tools for adding transitions and animations, enhancing the user experience without the need for external libraries.
-The files are:
+This results in faster initial loads and smoother runtime performance.

 ### File Descriptions